 Before starting the thesis assignment an Application for Master's Thesis must be filled out.
-The application form is obtained at the program Blackboard site or the faculty office.
+The application form is obtained at the program Blackboard (Bb) site.
 In the application, the title of the thesis has to be stated; a short description of the task is presented of length equal to a standard-sized page; the supervisor, examiner etc. are named.